 Here’s an illustration of how technology enhances student learning:

-In 2nd and 3rd grades students, start to make choices on when, where, and how to use technology.
+2nd and 3rd grade students start to make choices on when, where, and how to use technology.
 A device is available to each student in the classroom.
-Students have opportunities throughout their day to use technology where and when it is needed.
+Students have opportunities throughout their day to use technology where and when needed.
 Students use paper, pencils, books, and iPads together in a model that focuses on the best tool for the task and their learning style.

-4th and 5th Graders continue to learn how to make choices, and there is heightened emphasis on digital and information literacy.
-Students have opportunities for discussions about what makes a positive digital footprint - what should they be posting online, and what should be kept offline.
-How to stay safe, but still contribute to their online world.
+4th and 5th grade students continue to learn how to make choices, and there is a heightened emphasis on digital and information literacy.
+Students have opportunities for discussions about what makes a positive digital footprint - what they should be posting online, and what should be kept offline.
+How to stay safe but still contribute to their online world.
 They also have guidance on finding, evaluating, and using information.
 Because there is no shortage of information available at their fingertips, students are getting help in limiting the information and evaluating for authenticity.
-Starting in 4th grade, students are given a device that becomes theirs to use throughout the school day as well as at home.
+Starting in 4th grade, students are given a device that becomes theirs to use throughout the school day and at home.

 In Middle School, students use technology as a tool throughout their day.
 The focus is on problem-solving, making good choices, and improving skills as they move toward high school.
 One of the biggest challenges, often identified by the students themselves, is the distraction precipitated by technology.
 Discussions and identified strategies are shared throughout Middle School to help students make the best choices about when to use technology and when to take a break from their digital world.
 Starting in 7th grade, students have both a tablet and a laptop to use.
 This allows them to use the device that is best for their learning as well as the specific task.
 Often, the solution might involve more than one device.
 It also ensures proficiency in a variety of devices.